Open to the Public

 Why You Should Visit

-Two distinct forest types - old and young - tell the story of this land.
+Much of the land is rugged hills and swamp capped with large boulders and outcrops that greatly limited farming.
 Large oaks, tulip poplar, and white pine that have stood for several generations speak of the past.
 Other areas of the preserve were more recently cleared for agricultural use, causing a young forest of mixed hardwoods and evergreens to spring up.
 Streams and wetlands are scattered through the forests.